-Together, we are devoted to serving our clients by understanding their needs and objectives, then acting affirmatively to secure their future.
-Integral to this process is showing our clients what lies ahead, both during the legal action and in the future.
-Therefore our clients can expect nothing but objective, straight-forward advice.
-In all cases, we create an open, honest channel for communication so you always know what to expect from the Milwaukee divorce lawyers at Bandle & Zaeske, the court, and life once the marriage dissolution process comes to a close.
+Together, Eric Zaeske and Christie Bandle are devoted to serving our clients by understanding your needs and objectives, then acting affirmatively to secure your future.
+Integral to this process is showing youwhat lies ahead, both during the legal action and in the future.
+Therefore you can expect nothing but objective, straight-forward advice.
+In all cases, we create an open, honest channel for communication so you always know what to expect from Eric and Christie, the court, and life once the marriage dissolution process comes to a close.

 At the same time, we never lose sight that this is an area accurately described as “family law.”
 We realize that the best result is often achieved not through conflict, but by finding creative solutions to difficult problems that require immediate professional attention.
 Every effort is made to preserve the family relationships, especially when there are children involved.

-Above all, our Milwaukee divorce lawyers realize our clients need collaborative understanding and guidance during this difficult time in their lives.
+Above all, we realize our clients need collaborative understanding and guidance during this difficult time in their lives.
 With our steadfast guidance, combined with our experience and our reputation in this community, we are able to settle most cases long before trial.

 Nevertheless, conflict is sometimes unavoidable in family law issues, often involving disputes over financial assets.
 With a combined legal and trial experience of nearly 40 years in the Southeast Wisconsin area, we have established an enviable record of success in the trial courts of Milwaukee, Washington, Ozaukee, Waukesha and Racine Counties.
 Learn more about the Wisconsin cities and counties we serve.